sabrinastronomy/Grad2Dens/README.md

 * **MAP inference:** minimizing a posterior objective
 * **Bayesian inference:** sampling the full posterior using NumPyro’s HMC/NUTS

+## Don't know what an HMC even is?
+See how to use HMC to fit a straight line.

+- [HMC Introduction: Fitting a Straight Line with HMC](https://github.com/sabrinastronomy/HMC_Introduction) – A hands-on Jupyter notebook tutorial demonstrating how Hamiltonian Monte Carlo can be used to fit a line (i.e. `y = m x + b`), with visuals and explanations.

 The forward model $f$ maps density to **brightness temperature** via the Battaglia+2013 prescription (class `Dens2bBatt`).

 ## Features